HerityJohnny/infoapi/README.md

 # infoapi
+A blog rest api
-An api for getting informations a users using rest api and graphql
+Developed using Javscript and graphql
+Use can create an author account
+An author can create and write many articles